misdoro/JavaNodeSwDoc/source/plugin-querymap.rst

 *	Effective query for getPrefixedTree(null, 0)::

-		select ALL where temperature > 100
+		select ALL where EnvironmentTemperature > 100

 *	Effective query for getFilteredTree() with a collection containing only AtomSymbol::